(Number 9 on the 1958 Highland map - 6751 W. 10400 N.)

-A person by this name purchased Number 9 from Lytles in about 1953.
+A person by this name purchased Number 9 (on the 1958 Highland map) from Lytles in about 1953.
 The only person who seems to fit is Avis Annie Mills Smith.
 She was born December 23, 1893, in West Jordan, Utah to Joseph Heber and Annie Rasmussen Mills.
 She married George LeRoy Smith on June 14, 1916, and they lived in Pleasant Grove for many years.
 He was born April 21, 1894, in Pleasant Grove to Samuel H. and Elizabeth Ann Meadows Smith.
 It is not known for sure that they ever lived in Highland.

 Hyrum Junior & Birdie Estella Mitchell Smith